Reading is good for you...

 20MCG+1MG, 30MCG+1.5MG, 30MCG+3MG, 35MCG+0.5MG, 35MCG+0.5MG+, 35MCG+1MG, 35MCG+2MG, 30+50MCG+, 20+100MCG, 25+100MCG, 25+180MCG+, 30+150MCG, 35+180MCG+, 35+250MCG

-Levonorgestrel - ethinyl estradiol is a progestin (levonorgestrel) and estrogen (ethinyl estradiol) combination birth control pill used to prevent pregnancy.
-The ingredients of this medication primarily work by preventing ovulation (the release of an egg from an ovary).
+Levonorgestrel - ethinyl Estradiol is a progestin (levonorgestrel) and estrogen (ethinyl estradiol) combination birth control pill used to prevent pregnancy.
+The ingredients of Alesse primarily work by preventing ovulation (the release of an egg from an ovary).

 We make it unbelievably easy to fill prescriptions, consult with pharmacists, and order medications online